joevisco1/BackProp/README.md

-🚀 Understanding Backpropagation — The Engine Behind Modern AI

-Most people hear “backpropagation” and think it’s PhD-level math wizardry.

-It’s not.
-It’s feedback.
-It’s cause and effect.
-It’s how models learn.
+📘 Backpropagation From Scratch (Lending Club Risk Model)

-This week, I broke down backprop line-by-line in Python using real Lending Club credit-risk data.
-And finally — it clicked.
+This project walks through backpropagation line-by-line using real Lending Club credit-risk data.

+No frameworks.
+No hidden math.
+Just pure linear algebra, calculus, and Python.

+If you've ever wanted to truly understand how models learn, this breakdown makes backpropagation “click.”

 🔍 What Backpropagation Really Does

-Backprop answers one question:
+Backpropagation answers one question:

 “How should I change each weight to make the prediction slightly less wrong?”

+It works by combining:

-It’s powered by linear algebra in the forward pass and the chain rule of calculus in the backward pass.
+Linear algebra → forward pass

+Chain rule of calculus → backward pass

+Together, they drive the learning process.

 1️⃣ Forward Pass (Linear Algebra)

-Linear score:
+Linear Score

+We start with the dot product:

 𝑧
 =